 This four-bean espresso blend has a tartness that weighs heavy at the back of the tongue, but finishes with a clean, smooth, slightly nutty after-taste.

 Swiss Water Colombian coffee has the caffeine removed naturally with water.
-Our Slow Roast technique produces a full taste espresso with plenty crema.
+Our Slow Roast technique produces a full taste espresso with plenty of crema

 The Brazil Cerrado has a heavy body and is very sweet, usually with low acidity.
 It is grown on rolling hills, with dry weather, stable temperatures, and a well-defined rainy season.
 These factors help with consistent maturation of the fruit.